 Should You Separate a Pregnant Ghost Shrimp from the Main tank?

-Once a woman is laying eggs, removing them from breeding areas will be advised.
+Once the female ghost shrimp laying eggs, removing them from breeding areas will be advised.
 The eggs can be removed in a community tank without danger, but the pregnant ghost shrimp can be removed much faster than the 20-30 egg-size pinheads.

 Another risk to leaving ghost shrimp larvae in community tanks is that others can eat eggs or ghost shrimp fry.
 I suggest storing the shrimp in another breeding tank before the baby ghost shrimps get big enough for adoption into the community tank.
 Recommendations.